valikrakots/userCompaintsREST/readme.txt

-To see info about project structure go to: http://127.0.0.1:8000/api - for simple user http://127.0.0.1:8000/api/admin - for superuser(you should create superuser and provide access token in header {Authentication : JWT (your token)})
+To see info about project structure go to(get method): http://127.0.0.1:8000/api - for simple user http://127.0.0.1:8000/api/admin - for superuser(you should create superuser and provide access token in header {Authentication : JWT (your token)})